NALTP/Rules/README.md

       - (viii) A bid with a value of zero TCA on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCA must be used in whole numbers.
       - (ix) Free agents who receive no bids will be progressed to the second snake draft.
     - (e) Second Snake Draft:
-      - (i) The second snake draft order will be determined by the number of remaining TCA of each team following the third stage of the primary free agency period, without proration.
+      - (i) The second snake draft order will be determined by the number of remaining TCA of each team following the second stage of the primary free agency period, without proration.
         - (1) Ties will be resolved using a random generator
       - (ii) The second snake draft will be completed asynchronously, with captains submitting bids to the CRC via direct messages.
       - (iii) The second snake draft procedure will match that of the snake draft and continue until all eligible players have been assigned to a team.
-    - (f) Free agency player eligibility :
+    - (f) Free agency player eligibility:
       - (i) Primary free agency period:
         - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.
         - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC.
           - (aa) A true rookie is defined as any player with fewer than 110 minutes played in any official North American Capture the Flag league.
         - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC.
         - (4) Major league drops who also become Minor league drops will not be eligible for free agency unless they have a total of 0 minutes played in the Major league.
-        - (5) Players acquired in the primary free agency period will be eligible to begin playing in week 3 Novice league games.
+        - (5) Players acquired in the primary free agency period will be eligible to begin playing in week 4 Novice league games.
         - (6) Eligible co-captains seeking entry into Novice league must agree to enter into the free agency process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
 Free agency results may also be adjusted accordingly.
         - (7) Captains who were playing in, and are dropped from, Minor league are ineligible for Novice league unless their team possesses a potential TCA bid large enough to guarantee their acquisition at the time of the primary free agency period.
       - (ii) Additional free agency periods: